zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/bulk-delete.md

 [Try it](https://dotnetfiddle.net/KovTrj)

 ### More scenarios
-Hundred of scenarios has been solved and are now supported.
+Hundreds of scenarios have been solved and are now supported.

 The best way to ask for a special request or to find out if a solution for your scenario already exists is by contacting us: info@zzzprojects.com